 TensorInput: Come from some tensors you define (can be reading ops, for example).

 ZMQInput Come from some ZeroMQ pipe, where the reading/preprocessing may happen in a different process or even a different machine.

-Typically, we recommend
+Typically, we recommend using

 If your data has to come from a separate process for whatever reasons, use

 If you need to use TF reading ops directly, either define a